MicrosoftDocs/azure-docs.sv-se/articles/databox-online/azure-stack-edge-j-series-set-azure-resource-manager-password.md

         PS /home/aseuser/clouddrive>
     ```
-Använd det nya lösen ordet för att ansluta till Azure Resource Manager.
+Use the new password to connect to Azure Resource Manager.-->

 ## <a name="next-steps"></a>Nästa steg